 Alemanya: Visió econòmica i política

-However, the country’s trade balance is structurally positive: in 2020, Germany’s current account surplus declined again, falling to 7% of GDP, but remained the highest ratio in the world (second in nominal terms, after China).
+The country’s trade balance is structurally positive: according to the latest figures from the national statistical office Destatis, Germany’s surplus on the trade of goods declined for the fifth consecutive year, falling to EUR172.5 billion (was EUR 180.4 billion in 2020); 62.9% of the overall trade surplus was with the EU-27, with the eurozone accounting for a share of 46.5%.
 In regards to Germany’s vast trade surplus, since 2014 the European Commission has encouraged the country to favour internal demand dynamics instead of exports, in order to mitigate the existing “macroeconomic imbalance” in the EU (as per the Commission rules, EU countries should not have an external trade surplus of more than 6% of their GDP).
+Data from the Federal Ministry for Economic Affairs shows that in 2021 the country exported goods worth USD 1.370 billion (an increase of 15.2% year-on-year), importing a total of USD 1.180 billion (+18%).
+Germany is generally a net importer of commercial services: in 2021, however, the country exported USD 319.7 billion worth of services, while imports were slightly lower, at USD 317.3 billion.

 Source: World Trade Organisation (WTO) ; Latest available data